-- Install pedestrian-scale lighting as capital improvement projects are made. - Work with electrical company to bury overhead utilities on a case by case basis when feasible. - Conduct feasibility analysis or study to determine if Belinder Avenue could include targeted bicycle and pedestrian pathways. - Repair broken sidewalks and connect gaps throughout the community. - Review existing parking policy and determine if revisions are necessary, including the addition of shared parking.
+- Install pedestrian-scale lighting as capital improvement projects are made. - Work with electrical company to bury overhead utilities on a case by case basis when feasible. - Install pedestrian-scale lighting as capital improvement projects are made. - Conduct feasibility analysis or study to determine if Belinder Avenue could include targeted bicycle and pedestrian pathways. - Repair broken sidewalks and connect gaps throughout the community. - Review existing parking policy and determine if revisions are necessary, including the addition of shared parking.